If you clicked on this article to read, you are probably thinking about selling your artwork but just don’t know how to

 The reason I didn’t was because:

-1. The entry fee was very pricey (hundreds compared to $40-50 for craft fairs)
+1. The entry fee was very pricey (hundreds compared to $40-50 for craft fairs).

 But just because I didn’t do the large art shows doesn’t mean you shouldn’t try there.
-Just know there is more investment in the art show route with perhaps more effort
+Just know there is more investment in the art show route with perhaps more effort and definitely competition.

 But if you sell a few large originals, that could offset your cost.
 And remember, the clientele there would be there to find fine art originals and would be expecting to outlay larger sums for good artwork. 😉

-Not so at a craft sale.
+That is not so at a craft sale.
 Most craft fair goers would not be in the market to outlay that much for an art item at that type of venue.

 However, I did sell small original pieces and a lot of prints at craft sales.
 Also, many people took my card for future reference, resulting in many commissions!